tymyrddin/purple/source/docs/audits/supportive/scope-definition.md

 Working through the scope from the operational environment outward tends to produce more honest boundaries than working from the organisational chart inward.
-Starting with the critical assets, identifying which systems hold or process them, then which systems those depend on, and which external parties have access tends to surface the real boundary rather than the convenient one.
+Starting with the critical assets, identifying which systems hold or process them, then which systems those depend on, and which external parties have access surfaces the real boundary rather than the convenient one.

 ## Documenting the scope